 There aren’t many people who can quit their full-time job and jump straight into freelancing.
-If you have a healthy bank account then you might be able to manage it, but it’s not something we would recommend.
-It’s a much better idea to look at having a few clients ready and waiting for you to leave your full time position, which means you might be working evenings, weekends and in your lunch hour for a while.
+If you have a healthy bank account, you might be able to manage it, but it’s not something we would recommend.
+It’s a much better idea to look at having a few clients ready and waiting for you to leave your full-time position, which means you might be working evenings, weekends and in your lunch hour for a while.
 Perhaps you can request more flexible working hours, such as working longer days Monday to Thursday so that you can have Friday off?
-Maybe after a while you can go part-time for a while and dedicate half of your working week to freelance work?
-Or maybe you have holiday days left to take where you can focus solely on your freelance duties.
+Maybe after a while, you can go part-time for a while and dedicate half of your working week to freelance work?
+Or, maybe you have holiday days left to take where you can focus solely on your freelance duties.

 2. Your employment contract might forbid you from freelancing at the same time

 Some organisations make it clear in their staff contracts that they don’t allow freelancing alongside their full-time job.
 This could be for a range of reasons.
 Perhaps they think you won’t perform as well in the office if your focus is elsewhere or maybe there is a conflict of interest if the industry you work in is the same as your freelance industry as they might be worried about you taking their clients.
 Or, maybe they are worried you’ll be working on freelance stuff during work hours.
 Make sure you’re allowed to freelance alongside your ordinary job before you take the plunge.

 3. People will ask you to work for free

 For some reason, people seem to think that freelancers can survive off fresh air.
 You’ll be asked to work for free in return for ‘exposure’, or told ‘this might lead to more regular work’.
 Ask other freelancers how many times they’ve done free work that later became paid work.
 They’ll tell you never.
 It’s a bad idea to do this.
 Your time and your skills are worth money.

 4. If they can’t have you for free, they’ll ask for you to be cheap